Child Protection and Safeguarding Policy

 Where staff are concerned that a child’s mental health is also a safeguarding concern, they will discuss it with the DSL or a deputy.

-Our staff endeavor to reduce the barriers and provide a safe space for those children to speak out or share their concerns with them.
+Our staff endeavour to reduce the barriers and provide a safe space for those children to speak out or share their concerns with them.

 All staff should be clear about the school’s policy and procedures for addressing child-on-child abuse and maintain an attitude of ‘it could happen here’.